germs-lab/SOPs/wafergen_SOPs/wafergen-general.md

 [This section below needs more details, a direct link to the file]

-8. Now Sylvia is tired of printing out the intramural for us.
-I have put this excel file in the BoX too.
-Change the date and print out two copies and bring them to her so she can sign.
-The name is "DNA_Sample_Intramural.xls"
-* [Can you please edit this to the correct proceudure]  "Bring your parcel with grant account number to Sylvia, ask her to print out the intramural for shipping parcel for Fedex."
-Now we dont do it.  do it ourself but let Sylvia sign.
+8 .
+Print out the intramural, which is under the GERMS_wafergen.
+The name is "DNA_Sample_Intramural.xls".
+You will need to change the date to be on the way you print; and fill in the account number to cover the shipping expense.
+For now, we all use Adina's Startup account so you dont need to change it until Adina asks it to.
+Print out two copies and bring them to Sylvia to sign.

 9. Go to Chemistry Store to get the dry ice in parcel.
 [How much?]